ngtranthanhtoan/business-301-executive-leadership/chapter-05-org-design-and-talent-density.md

-# Chapter 5: Org Design & Talent Density
+# Chapter 05: Org Design & Talent Density

 ## Why This Chapter Matters
 Most strategy failures aren’t *thinking* problems — they’re **org design** problems.
 If the wrong people are in the wrong structure, even the best strategy will crawl.

+## What Goes Wrong Without This
+- Structure drift: Org charts reflect history, not strategy; handoffs stall work.
+- Managerial debt: Low talent density forces micromanagement and rework.
+- Title inflation: Authority without capability undermines execution.
+- Succession gaps: Single points of failure create fragility and slow promotions.

 Your job:
 - Design the **minimum viable structure** that executes the strategy.